-Police: 2 killed in bus crash; charges pending for driver
+Survivor: Bus in fatal crash swerved like a ‘roller coaster’

 KINGWOOD, Va.
-(AP) — A commercial bus overturned early Tuesday in Virginia, killing two aboard and injuring other passengers traveling from Florida to New York, police said.
+(AP) — A survivor described a bus swerving “like a roller coaster” and tumbling “five or six times” as it overturned early Tuesday along a Virginia interstate, killing two passengers and injuring others aboard.

-Virginia State Police said charges are pending against the bus driver, a 40-year-old man from Staten Island, New York.
+Bus driver Yui Man Chow of Staten Island, New York, has been charged with two counts of involuntary manslaughter in the crash, Virginia State Police said in a news release.

-The Tao’s Travel Inc. bus with 57 people aboard overturned when it ran off the left side of an Interstate 95 exit ramp in Prince George County about 5:22 a.m., state police said in a statement.
+The Tao’s Travel Inc. bus traveling from Florida to New York with 57 people aboard rolled when it ran off the left side of an Interstate 95 exit ramp in Prince George County about 5:22 a.m., state police said in a statement.

 Images from the crash scene showed crews working around the overturned bus in foggy conditions.
+It wasn’t immediately clear if weather was a factor in the crash, state police spokeswoman Sgt.
+Keeli Hill said.
+But officials said fog prevented rescuers from using a helicopter to transport victims.

 One person died at the scene and a second died hours later at a hospital, police said.
 Numerous other passengers were still being treated midday at area hospitals with injuries ranging from minor to serious.
-Police said the driver wasn’t injured.
+Police said the 40-year-old driver wasn’t injured.

+Monique Berry, of Harlem in New York, described the crash for news outlets at a reunion center for survivors.

+“All I know, I went to close my eyes and we were moving too fast,” she said.
+“It swerved like a roller coaster.
+We tumbled five or six times.
+It wasn’t less than that.”

 The bus departed from Orlando, Florida, and stopped in Rocky Mount, North Carolina, to switch drivers, police said.
 It was headed to New York City when it crashed.